http://www.aaa.com:8080/web1

 For example, assume that you want to host the following domains on your

-that these domains are respectively associated with web modules web1
+that these domains are respectively associated with web modules web1,

-.
+web2, and web3.
 This means that the following URLs are handled by

 your physical server: